PureEval/Docs/docs/guide/getting-started.md

 ## For CommonJS

-Add PureEval and Vue as dependencies for the project.
+Add PureEval as dependencies for your project.

 ### Using NPM